 - What is the curling process like?

 - Which hair textures and types are best suited for each treatment?

-- What is the level of maintenance and aftercare required?
+- What is the level of aftercare required?

 What Is The Curling Process Like?